jerrysantiago128/SpringCloudConfigServer/README.md

 https://docs.spring.io/spring-cloud-config/docs/current/reference/html/#_quick_start

-Build and Configure the Server in the `test-config-server/` directory
+Build and Configure the Server in the `cloud-config-server/` directory

+There is a README.md file in the `cloud-config-server/` directory with notes on building and running the Cloud Server as a service.